top of page

 A celebration of tactile stimming and neurodivergent expression through movement.

-Organized by Aislinn Thomas, in collaboration with MSVU Art Gallery and with support from Eyelevel.
+in collaboration with MSVU Art Gallery (Halifax, 2022) and Blackwood Gallery (Toronto, 2024).

 "Exploring processes of unmasking and affirmation within visibility, this project is inspired by shared experiences of stimming and witnessing - How we may find security with one another amidst moments of potential vulnerability, and a sense of togetherness even in passing.
 Through vibrant multi-textured garments and stim toys, In Touch / In Motion visually amplifies neurodiverse movement in (un)performance and participation (in both overt and intrinsic forms)."